IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

        .Render())
     ```

-5. Run the web page to view the basic setup of the `igCurrencyEditor` control.
+5. Run the web page to view the resulting `igCurrencyEditor` control.

 ## Related Links